microsoft/Windows-AppConsult-PWALab/Manual/README.md

 2. Select the folder *add the path of the folder*, which contains the final output of Exercise 1
 3. Select the **index.html** file from the Explorer panel on the left
 4. Press the **Go live** button in the bottom taskbar of Visual Studio Code
 5. Wait for the server to start and for the website to open inside Chrome.
-It will be available ath the address **http://127.0.0.1:5050**.
+It will be available at the address **http://127.0.0.1:5050**.
 Notice that the website is loading properly, since the connection is active.
 6. Now press F12 to turn on the developer tools.
 7. Move to the **Network** tab.
 8. Click on **Offline**